What will you do with my story?

 You are free to use a pseudonym and change the names of those in your story.
 However, even if you do change the names, please be aware that there is still a chance people might recognize you based on contextual details of your story.
 Since this is a delicate issue, it is important that you discuss your story with those who are mentioned in it.
 Not everyone may want to share their experiences publicly due to the stigma associated with suicide, the possibility of being recognized, or other personal reasons.
 If you are writing a story about a loved one’s suicide attempt and you have chosen to use real names and/or there is identifying information in your story, you must provide us with a signed liability waiver from that individual.
 Please be aware that stories will be reviewed to ensure confidentiality of minors due to issues of privacy and consent.

-How do I submit my story?
+Can I still submit a story?

 I’ve submitted my story – now what?